vishrutarya/MiniTwitter/README.md

 ## Summary
 This code instantiates MiniTwitter, a simple microblogging service akin to a minimalist version of Twitter (hence the name).

-**Goal and functionality.** MiniTwitter's main goal is to faciliate communication over the web.
+**High-level goal and functionality.** MiniTwitter's main goal is to faciliate communication over the web.
 It does this by enabling users to make textual *posts*, displaying these posts publically as the author's *stream*, and enabling users to follow one another such that each user's *feed* is a chronological list of all the posts made by the user and those the user is following.

-**Implementation details.** Despite it's simplicity, MiniTwitter is a full-stack web application with database, application, and visualization layers.
-It's built in the Python language, uses the Flask web framework, handles data through a SQLite (or MySQL) database, and deploys via a Docker container.[1]
+**Technology stack.** Despite it's simplicity, MiniTwitter is a full-stack web application with database, application, and visualization layers.
+It's built in Python using the Flask web framework, handles data through a SQLite (or MySQL) database and a SQL , and deploys via a Docker container.[1]
 The service was built following Miguel Grinberg's Flask tutorial.

 ## Quick Start
 Navigate to the directory the application should be stored.